 Web: Research Support and International Affairs

 The Office of Research Support and International Affairs (RSIA) strives to fulfill Gallaudet University's mission to encourage, promote, and facilitate scholarly research, and to offer and oversee international and intercultural education opportunities for Gallaudet students and faculty, as well as the global community.
-The office is located in Dawes House and is under the auspices of the associate provost for research and dean of the graduate school, continuing studies, and international affairs.
+The office is located in Dawes House and is under the auspices of the Office of the Provost for research and dean of the graduate school, continuing studies, and international affairs.

 RSIA facilitates faculty, staff, and student research by providing editing assistance with grant proposals and by administering the Priority Research and Small Grants programs.
 The office also oversees a variety of programs and scholarship opportunities (see below) for Gallaudet University and international scholars to further their studies and to undertake research projects.
 Further, the unit promotes achievements of this nature by reporting on the University's contributions to research and scholarship.
 In addition, the unit maintains the longstanding Annual Survey of Deaf and Hard of Hearing Children and Youth and research and activity on language planning.

-Many students from around the world with a professional interest in the education of deaf and hard of hearing people, their language, and their history and culture find Gallaudet's non-degree International Visiting Students Program (IVSP) a tremendous learning experience.
-The IVSP provides one or two semesters of non-degree study that is customized to meet students' individual needs relating to general or specific areas of deafness.
+Many students from around the world with a professional interest in the education of deaf and hard of hearing people, their language, and their history and culture find Gallaudet's non-degree International Special Students Program (ISSP) a tremendous learning experience.
+The ISSP provides one or two semesters of non-degree study that is customized to meet students' individual needs relating to general or specific areas of deafness.
 Courses may be audited or taken for college credit.
 Each student is assigned a mentor who is an expert in the particular area the student wishes to learn about.